TobyJWalker/test-driving-class-systems/diary-recipe.md

 >> When calculating all diary reading time, wpm should be an integer diary.calculate_reading_time('string') raises TypeError

->> When calculating all diary reading time, the output should be the total number of minutes rounded up to read all entries (Integration) diary.calculate_reading_time(4) => 4 (for the two previous entries) diary.calculate_reading_time(3) => 6 (for the two previous entries)
+>> When calculating all diary reading time, the output should be the total number of minutes rounded to read all entries (Integration) diary.calculate_reading_time(4) => 4 (for the two previous entries) diary.calculate_reading_time(3) => 5 (for the two previous entries)

 >> When finding the best entry for reading time, the wpm should be an integer diary.find_best_entry_for_reading_time('string', 1) raises TypeError